melisplatform/melis-cms/README.md

 ### Prerequisites

-You will need to install melisplatform/melis-core in order to have this module running.
+You will need to install melisplatform/melis-core and melisplatform/melis-engine in order to have this module running.
 This will automatically be done when using composer.

 ### Installing